Palestine, TX 75801

 Enjoy Palestine’s Unique Spring Festivals

-Although you can see the blooming dogwoods throughout the spring season, you won’t want to miss the 82nd Annual Dogwood Trails Celebration.
+Although you can see the blooming dogwoods throughout the spring season, you won’t want to miss the Texas Dogwood Trails Celebration.
 Held the last two weekends in March and the first in April, the festival is made up of fun and family-friendly events throughout town, including a car show and historic tours.
 Head to downtown Palestine for the Dogwood Trails Festival, where you and your kids will indulge in delicious food, listen to live music at two stages, and play in a Kids Zone.
 Make sure you're here for the Dogwood Trails Celebration's third weekend, when top country music stars come to town for the Wiggy Thump Festival.

 Hop Aboard the Texas State Railroad